Wondering how different a twin pregnancy is? Check out some of the most surprising differences between singleton and twin pregnancies.

 “I so enjoy how you seem to connect with what’s going on with me no matter what.
 Thanks for allowing me to be a part of your community!” -Stacey S.

 “I think I’m carrying a girl,” I told my husband before our first prenatal appointment.
 “My nausea and fatigue are worse this time around.
 Maybe it’s because the baby is a girl.”

 Extra fatigue and morning sickness are more common in a twin pregnancy.
-After all, your body is making two babies and likely two placentas, doubling the the symptoms even in the early stages of pregnancy.
+After all, you’re housing two fetuses and likely two placentas, doubling the symptoms even in the early stages of pregnancy.

 Thankfully, my morning sickness began and ended around the same times as my singleton pregnancy.
-While the nausea felt more intense, at least it only lasted for a few weeks.
-The fatigue however doesn’t go away as easily, and I’d argue, worsens as the pregnancy progresses.
+While the nausea felt more intense, at least it only lasted for a few weeks in the first trimester.
+The fatigue, however, doesn’t go away as easily, and, I’d argue, worsens as the pregnancy progresses.

 3. Less need to exercise